MASQ-Project/Node/USER-INTERFACE-INTERFACE.md

 ### Node

+#### Database password

+The Node stores its configuration information in a database.
+A UI should certainly never attempt to write to this database, but it also shouldn't attempt to read from it, for two reasons: first, some of the information in the database is encrypted because it's sensitive; and second, the Node does some caching work for performance reasons, so what a UI finds in the database might be several minutes or more old.
+The UI should ask the Node directly for the information it needs.

+The information in the database that's encrypted needs a password to decrypt it.
+When the Node is first installed, there is no secret information in the database; therefore, the database has no password.
+A password can be set on the database without storing any secrets in it, if desired, but in order to store secrets, a password _must_ be set on the database.

+The password is never stored anywhere but in memory by the Node; it should not be persisted anywhere by a UI either.
+In order to carry out certain instructions, the Node will need the password from the UI, which means the UI will need to get it from the user.

+Using `MASQNode-UIv2` messages, the UI can check to see if a password is correct; it can change the database password (if it knows the old one); and it can be notified when some other UI changes the password (so that it knows the one it's aware of is no longer valid).

+#### Configuration

+The configuration information with which the Node runs (which is different from the setup information with which the Daemon starts a Node) is available via `MASQNode-UIv2` as well.
+A UI can request the configuration information, and if the information changes for some reason, all UIs will be notified so that--if desired--they can request the latest version.

 #### Shutdown

 The Shutdown operation causes the Node to cease operations and terminate.
 The UI will receive a response, and then